 But that risk could pay off.
 Billion-dollar brands like Facebook, Apple, and Amazon started small.
 Just 20 years ago, taking a job at Netflix would have raised eyebrows; Blockbuster was the safe alternative.
 Fast-forward to 2014, and all remaining Blockbuster stores shut down.
-Netflix, on the other hand, has surpassed more than 137 million subscribers.
+Netflix, on the other hand, has surpassed 238 million paid subscribers as of the second quarter of 2023.

 Free E-Book: